Scheduling

 (fail (check (= expr addition-chain)))

-If we try to run both rulesets directly, egglog will spend lots of effort reassociating and commuting the terms in the addition-chain, even though the optimization that we actually want to run (cancelling division) only takes one iteration.
+Therefore, if we try to run both rulesets directly, egglog will spend lots of effort reassociating and commuting the terms in the addition-chain, even though the optimization that we actually want to run only takes one iteration.
 However, that optimization requires knowing a fact that takes multiple iterations to compute (propagating lower- and upper-bounds through nonzero-expr).
-Thus, we can build a more efficient schedule for this specific program.
+We can build a more efficient schedule.

 (push)

-Start by saturating the analysis rules, fully propagating the non-zero information without adding any nodes to the e-graph.
+Our schedule starts by saturating the analysis rules, fully propagating the non-zero information without adding any e-nodes to the e-graph.

 (run-schedule (saturate (run analysis)))